Options to improve your cover

 Fixed Fast Track

 The quickest way to see a specialist to find out what's wrong is to choose our Fixed Fast Track option.
-It's convenient and you'll be seen twice as fast, on average, as customers who obtain a named referral from their GP.
+It's convenient and you'll normally be seen quicker than customers who obtain a named referral from their GP.

 Here's how it works: